c101109105108/project-argus/argus-x1/README.md

 This repository contains only the state machine and header files of ARGUS X-1.
 The full implementation will not be shared until next year due to potential academic publication.

-X-1, with only a $300 budget, exceeded my expectations and performed exceptionally well in its first baseline performance test.
-The test was done under optimal indoor conditions with fixed exposure at 150, a high-contrast red LED target under green ambient lighting, without a Kalman filter.
-Three deliberate reacquisitions were successfully made and the system operated continuously.
+## Baseline Performance Test

+Test Conditions:

+- Resolution: 640x400
+- Rate: Limited to 60 FPS
+- Exposure: Fixed (150)
+- Target: High-contrast red LED under green ambient light
+- Processing: No Kalman Filter or Estimation (Raw Data)

-### Performance Metrics
+### Metrics

 | Metric                         | Value                          |
 |--------------------------------|--------------------------------|